Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

 # GPU Passthrough for Beginners

-**GPU passthrough with an Intel CPU, AMD GPU, and Asus Motherboard on Ubuntu 22.04.2 LTS (including instructions for other hardware)**
+**GPU passthrough with an Intel CPU, AMD GPU, and Asus Motherboard on Ubuntu 22.04.2 LTS (including instructions for other hardware).**

 _This guide was created on May 3, 2023 and was last updated on May 7, 2023.
 In case I forget to change the "last updated" date check the commit history._